redecheck/redecheck/README.md

 5. Select the ReDeCheck project and click 'package'.
 6. A jar entitled redecheck-jar-with-dependencies.jar should have been created in the */target* directory of your ReDeCheck download.

+#### If using command line:

+1. Navigate to the root directory containing your copy of ReDeCheck.
+(Use the cd command as shown below)
+2. Type the following command to build the tool: `mvn package`
+3. Maven will build the project from scratch, downloading all the required dependencies for the project automatically.
+4. A jar entitled redecheck-jar-with-dependencies.jar should have been created in the */target* directory of your ReDeCheck download.

 ## Running ReDeCheck